Back to blog

 • What new information is available about the prospect

 A good follow-up references the previous email briefly, introduces a new angle or proof point, and keeps the ask simple.
 “Circling back on my last email” is what bad sequences do.
 Referencing a new trigger event or a different value angle is what good sequences do.
+For the full cadence, see our guide on cold email follow-up sequences.

 Coordinating with other channels